Product Categorization: A Guide to Organizing your Products

 Why is product categorization important?

-Imagine trying to shop online with all products splayed out across a website, with thousands of pages to sift through.
+Imagine trying to shop online with all products splayed out across a b2b eCommerce website, with thousands of pages to sift through.
 Or perhaps it’s a website that relies on tagging or relevant keywords only to find a product – resulting in hundreds of different tags linked.
 It would be horribly difficult to actually shop.

 None of these methods are actually used of course – no one would dare consider such a disastrous strategy (or lack thereof).
 But that could be the potential alternative without product hierarchy.